Vues spectaculaires

 Charme traditionnel

-Équipements haut de gammeAlpe di Siusi (Seiser Alm in German) is Europe's largest high-altitude alpine meadow - a vast, gently rolling plateau sitting at around 1,850m in the heart of the South Tyrolean Dolomites.
-The scale is extraordinary: 56 square kilometres of open grassland, scattered mountain huts, and pristine cross-country trails, framed by two of the most iconic mountain groups in the Alps - the Sassolungo (Langkofel) to the east and the Sciliar (Schlern) to the south, both UNESCO World Heritage landmarks.
-In winter, the meadow becomes one of the most visually stunning ski landscapes anywhere in the world: a white expanse beneath towering Dolomite rock faces, bathed in the pale golden light that the Dolomites are famous for.
-Italy's South Tyrol has many remarkable ski destinations, but Alpe di Siusi stands apart for its sheer visual drama and unique character.
+Équipements haut de gammeAlpe di Siusi, also known as Seiser Alm, is the largest high-altitude alpine meadow in Europe, a vast, gently rolling plateau sitting at around 1,850m in the heart of the South Tyrolean Dolomites in Italy.
+The scale is extraordinary: 56 square kilometres of open grassland, scattered mountain huts, and cross-country trails, framed by two of the most recognisable mountain groups in the Alps, the Sassolungo and the Sciliar, both part of a UNESCO World Heritage site.
+In winter the meadow becomes one of the most striking ski landscapes anywhere, set against the rock faces of the Dolomites, where the skiing is relaxed and unhurried and the whole area is almost entirely car-free.

-The Alpe di Siusi ski area forms part of the broader Val Gardena - Alpe di Siusi domain, which together covers around 181km of pistes across 188 runs served by over 80 lifts, reaching a summit of 2,500m.
-The Alpe di Siusi sector itself has around 60km of pistes with predominantly beginner and intermediate terrain spread across the plateau and its surrounding slopes.
-The gentle, wide runs on the plateau are ideal for families and cruising, while the connection to Val Gardena's steeper terrain (including the famous Saslong World Cup downhill) provides more challenge.
-The Dolomiti Superski pass extends access to over 1,200km of pistes across the wider Dolomites.
-The season runs from early December through early April, with 133km of cross-country trails adding a world-class Nordic dimension.
+The Alpe di Siusi ski area forms part of the broader Val Gardena-Alpe di Siusi domain, which together covers around 181km of pistes across 188 runs, reaching a summit of 2,500m.
+Alpe di Siusi itself has around 60km of mostly gentle, sunny pistes spread across the plateau and its surrounding slopes, with wide blues and easy red runs for some of the most enjoyable cruising in the Dolomites.
+For more challenging terrain, the lifts drop down into Val Gardena's longer, steep pistes, including the famous Saslong World Cup downhill course at Santa Cristina.
+The Dolomiti Superski pass extends access even further, to over 1,200km of pistes across the wider Dolomite.
+Thanks to the altitude and extensive snowmaking, the season runs reliably from early December through early April.

-Alpe di Siusi (Seiser Alm in German) is Europe's largest high-altitude alpine meadow - a vast, gently rolling plateau sitting at around 1,850m in the heart of the South Tyrolean Dolomites.
-The scale is extraordinary: 56 square kilometres of open grassland, scattered mountain huts, and pristine cross-country trails, framed by two of the most iconic mountain groups in the Alps - the Sassolungo (Langkofel) to the east and the Sciliar (Schlern) to the south, both UNESCO World Heritage landmarks.
-In winter, the meadow becomes one of the most visually stunning ski landscapes anywhere in the world: a white expanse beneath towering Dolomite rock faces, bathed in the pale golden light that the Dolomites are famous for.
-Italy's South Tyrol has many remarkable ski destinations, but Alpe di Siusi stands apart for its sheer visual drama and unique character.
+Alpe di Siusi, also known as Seiser Alm, is the largest high-altitude alpine meadow in Europe, a vast, gently rolling plateau sitting at around 1,850m in the heart of the South Tyrolean Dolomites in Italy.
+The scale is extraordinary: 56 square kilometres of open grassland, scattered mountain huts, and cross-country trails, framed by two of the most recognisable mountain groups in the Alps, the Sassolungo and the Sciliar, both part of a UNESCO World Heritage site.
+In winter the meadow becomes one of the most striking ski landscapes anywhere, set against the rock faces of the Dolomites, where the skiing is relaxed and unhurried and the whole area is almost entirely car-free.

-The Alpe di Siusi ski area forms part of the broader Val Gardena - Alpe di Siusi domain, which together covers around 181km of pistes across 188 runs served by over 80 lifts, reaching a summit of 2,500m.
-The Alpe di Siusi sector itself has around 60km of pistes with predominantly beginner and intermediate terrain spread across the plateau and its surrounding slopes.
-The gentle, wide runs on the plateau are ideal for families and cruising, while the connection to Val Gardena's steeper terrain (including the famous Saslong World Cup downhill) provides more challenge.
-The Dolomiti Superski pass extends access to over 1,200km of pistes across the wider Dolomites.
-The season runs from early December through early April, with 133km of cross-country trails adding a world-class Nordic dimension.
+The Alpe di Siusi ski area forms part of the broader Val Gardena-Alpe di Siusi domain, which together covers around 181km of pistes across 188 runs, reaching a summit of 2,500m.
+Alpe di Siusi itself has around 60km of mostly gentle, sunny pistes spread across the plateau and its surrounding slopes, with wide blues and easy red runs for some of the most enjoyable cruising in the Dolomites.
+For more challenging terrain, the lifts drop down into Val Gardena's longer, steep pistes, including the famous Saslong World Cup downhill course at Santa Cristina.
+The Dolomiti Superski pass extends access even further, to over 1,200km of pistes across the wider Dolomite.
+Thanks to the altitude and extensive snowmaking, the season runs reliably from early December through early April.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.